 A: Typical prerequisites include a high school diploma or equivalent, satisfactory GPA levels, and completion of foundational coursework such as biology or chemistry.
 Some programs may also require standardized test scores and an interview process to better assess your readiness for a healthcare degree.

-What are the prerequisites For enrolling in a Healthcare program in Columbia, MO?
+What are the prerequisites for enrolling in healthcare degree program in Columbia?

 Continuing Education & Professional Development in Healthcare